souzatharsis/podcastfy/README.md

 The application will automatically load the environment variables from `.env` and the configuration settings from `config.yaml` when it runs.

 Note: Never share your `.env` file or commit it to version control.
 It contains sensitive information that should be kept private.
 The `config.yaml` file can be shared and version-controlled as it doesn't contain sensitive data.

+See [Configuration](usage/config.md) if you would like to further customize settings.

 ## Example Use Cases